Morning Routine

 My Morning Routine

-- Wake up at 7:00 AM
+- Wake up at around 7:00 AM

-- Get up, make my bed, move, and do stretches
+- Get up, make my bed

-- Open the windows everywhere to get fresh air in
+- Open the windows everywhere to get fresh air in (Stosslüften)

 - Record weight

-- Learn languages for 15 minutes
+- Stretch for 10 minutes

-- Workout with Calisthenics for 30-45 minutes
+- Workout with Calisthenics for 30-45 minutes (3 times a week)

 - Bathroom & Clothes

-- Prepare and eat breakfast while reading RSS Feeds
+- Prepare and eat breakfast

 - Prepare for the day, by checking the calendar and selecting To-Do items for the day